mininet/mininet.github.com/source/_posts/2017-01-12-testing-using-travis-ci.markdown

 date: 2017-01-12 17:40
 comments: true
 author: Brian O'Connor
-categories:
+categories: mininet testing ci
 ---

 Mininet is now using Travis CI for automated testing!

 Whenever code is pushed to Mininet, Travis CI starts a test job that installs Mininet, runs a simple sanity test, and the "quick"